Greece Moments Greece Moments

 Astypalea and e-mobility

-Astypalea wanted to be a pioneer in e-mobility.
-In 2021, the large pilot project started with VW as a partner and major investor: There was a bus fleet, rental vehicles and charging stations, as well as a lot of PR.
-The idea: Astypalea was to become a model region for sustainable island mobility – a lighthouse project for the whole of Greece.
+Astypalea set out to be a pioneer in e-mobility.
+In 2021, a large pilot project launched with VW as a partner and major investor: it included a bus fleet, rental vehicles and charging stations, along with plenty of PR.
+The idea was for Astypalea to become a model region for sustainable island mobility – a lighthouse project for the whole of Greece.

-Today, things look more sober: Although stations and e-vehicles are available, according to locals, it usually fails because of the app.
-The Asty-Go buses (ASTYMove) are almost exclusively used by visitors.
-The locals still swear by the old diesel bus, which we encountered at least twice a day.
+Today, the reality looks more sobering: although stations and e-vehicles are available, locals say the app is usually where it all falls apart.
+The Asty-Go buses (ASTYMove) are used almost exclusively by visitors.
+Locals still swear by the old diesel bus, which we spotted at least twice a day.

 Asty Go Busse Astypalea ASTYMove